 The Regency Special Committee held a meeting on June 29, 1998 to discuss the status of due diligence and discussions with Pacific Retail.
-The committee directed management to review and compile key financial measures, including funds from operations and net asset value, with respect to both companies that would enable the committee to make a fair comparison of the relative contributions of both entities in a combined company.
+The committee directed management to review and compile key financial measures, including funds from operations and net asset value, with respect to both companies that would enable the committee to make a fair company.
 It also directed Prudential Securities to analyze these measures in order to assist the committee in developing a fair transaction for Regency's shareholders that would be positively recognized by the capital markets.